sanchi-lg/mern-emazon-A-complete-shopper-website/README.md

 ## General info
-This project is a e-commerce website
+This project is a responsive e-commerce website suitable for all screen size

 ## Technologies used
 * CSS